iclinic/weather-mini-challenge/README.md

 *You should take an umbrella in these days: Monday, Tuesday and Wednesday.*

+Tip: write clear, concise code, and, most important, do not overcomplicate your solution.

 **Fork this repo and send a link to the fork with your solution, please do not open pull requests.**